stab3l-admin/stab3l-docs/content/docs/whitepaper/system-architecture.md

 STAB3L's architecture comprises four key components:

-1. **Staking Module**: Providers stake CUs, minting CU tokens locked for 90 days, then exchanged 1:1 for sSTB.
+1. **Staking Module**: Providers stake CUs for a period of their choosing (minimum 7 days), minting temporary CU tokens which are immediately exchanged 1:1 for sSTB and burned.
+The newly minted sSTB tokens are automatically staked for the chosen period.
 The module verifies CU availability via benchmarks (e.g., LINPACK, MLPerf) and monitors uptime.

 2. **Redemption Module**: Users redeem sSTB for CUs at the stabilized price (\$0.06/CU), with the module matching redemption requests to available CUs, burning sSTB, and releasing CUs.